rage/programming-23/data/part-8/5-more-examples-of-classes.md

 </sample-output>

-The constructor should take the name, the number of seasons and a list of genres for the series as its arguments.
+The constructor should take the title, the number of seasons and a list of genres for the series as its arguments.

 **Hint:** whenever you need to produce a string from a list containing strings, with a separating character of your choice in between the entries, you can use the `join` method as follows: